Do you want to grow and train like a bodybuilder? Then you need a bodybuilding training split!

 The upper/lower split is very popular and allows you to spend more time on each muscle group while keeping your training frequency reasonably high.

-The standard and likely most efficient way to structure an upper/lower split is to train four days per week, working all muscle groups twice.
+The standard and likely most efficient way to structure an upper/lower split, at least for beginners to intermediates, is to train four days per week, working all muscle groups twice.
 However, a two-day-per-week upper/lower split would also be viable, although, at that point, two full-body workouts might be the better option.

 Pros of an Upper/Lower Body Split